Loading NuWatt Energy...

 Most EVs need 2,400-4,900 extra kWh per year (12,000 miles).
 In Connecticut, that translates to 2-4.2 kW of additional solar, or roughly 5-10 extra 420W panels.
 CT averages 1,175 kWh/kW/year of solar production, slightly below Massachusetts due to similar latitude.

 The Connecticut Hydrogen and Electric Automobile Purchase Rebate (CHEAPR) program offers up to $500 for Level 2 EV charger installation.
-This stacks with the federal Section 30C credit ($1,000), potentially covering your entire charger cost.
+It is now the primary charger incentive in CT, since the federal Section 30C credit expired June 30, 2026 and is no longer available.
 CHEAPR is administered by the Connecticut Green Bank.

 Yes.
 The Smart-E Loan through CT Green Bank offers 0.99% APR for energy improvements including solar panels and EV charger installation.
 The program runs through March 31, 2026, with loans up to $50,000.
 This is one of the lowest rates available for solar financing in the US.